RomanZhu/Entitas-Sync-Framework/README.md

 Last system for each client combines 1 personal and 4 common BitBuffers into a single byte array, copies data to native memory and publishes request for a network thread to send data from that native memory to peer from **ConnectionPeer** component.
 After that all BitBuffers are cleared.

+All gameplay logic should be located inside ServerFeature.

 ### Client
 Client uses state queue to smooth out ping jitter.
 The only way for the client to send something to the server is using Commands.